resonance-cascade/webmention.js/README.md

 Pingback.js will process static elements on your pages and turn them into:

-*   The number of webmentions or pingbacks for a particular page.
+*   The number of webmentions or pingbacks recived for a url.
-*   A `<ul>` of URLs that have sent webmentions or pingback to a particular page.
+*   A `<ul>` of URLs that have sent webmentions or pingback to a particular url.

 Generate the desired static element using your templating engine with the correct `id` attribute and relevant `class` attribute, and Pingback.js should do the rest.